oracle/truffleruby/doc/contributor/building-graal.md

 $ GRAAL_HOME=$PWD/graal/graal/compiler tool/jt.rb ruby --graal ...
 ```

-If you want to build Graal by yourself, follow the instructions in the Graal core repository.
+If you want to build Graal by yourself, follow the instructions in the Graal repository.

 https://github.com/graalvm/graal